aoliver44/taxaHFE/README.md

 <details>
 <summary> <b>Option 2:</b> Alternatively, you can pull this image using Singularity or Apptainer.
 This is a good option if you are on a managed HPC environment.
 </summary>
+Note that currently running the below commands using Apptainer will still work, as Apptainer has not superseded Singularity.

 ```
 ## pull taxaHFE